 In comparison to natural hazards such as floods, severe storms and cyclones which occur on a regular basis, the losses attributed to earthquakes are comparatively small.
-This is because in Australia we are considered to have low to moderate seismicity compared to other countries such as New Zealand, and earthquakes tend to occur in remote areas.
+This is because in Australia we are considered to have low to moderate seismicity compared to other countries such as New Zealand, and earthquakes tend to be rare events, with a recurrence interval of perhaps one in 500 to 2,500 years.
 However, when an earthquake occurs in a major city, the impacts can be devastating.
 Consider Christchurch, New Zealand, where a Magnitude 6.2 earthquake destroyed 95% of the CBD area (Figure 2).
-In comparison, the new Royal Adelaide Hospital in Australia, which has a post disaster function, was designed for a Magnitude 7.5 earthquake, demonstrating that major earthquakes are expected here in Australia.
+In comparison, the new Royal Adelaide Hospital in Australia, which has a post disaster function, was designed for a Magnitude 7.5 earthquake, demonstrating that major earthquake are expected here in Australia.
 Fortunately, only a few major cities have experienced earthquakes in the past in Australia, including Adelaide in 1954 (Magnitude 5.5), Meckering in Western Australia in 1968 (Magnitude 6.9), and Newcastle in 1989 (Magnitude 5.6).
 It was fortunate that both Meckering and Newcastle events occurred on public holidays, limiting the number of people exposed in the city centres.

 The Adelaide event resulted in 3,000 buildings being damaged and 30,000 insurance claims.
 The Meckering event damaged or completely destroyed most structures and resulted in a 37 km long fault line scarp (Figure 3).
 The Newcastle event is considered one of Australia's worst natural disasters with damage extending over a 9,000 square kilometre area with movement up to 800 kilometres away (Figure 4).
-Aside from the estimated \$4 billion of damage (at the time) to 35,000 homes, 147 schools and 3,000 buildings, the real tragedy was the 13 people that were killed, and further 160 that were hospitalised.
+Aside from the estimated \$4 billion of damage to 35,000 homes, 147 schools and 3,000 buildings, the real tragedy was the 13 people that were killed, and further 160 that were hospitalised.